Procedures

 Tummy Tuck /Abdominoplasty Recovery

-Drains will be placed at the time of surgery, and will be removed 7-10 days after surgery., but could remain for unto 3 weeks
+• Drains: will be placed at the time of surgery, and will be removed 7-10 days after surgery, but could remain for up to 3 weeks.

 Tummy Tuck Tips and Traps